amazon-ion/ion-docs/rfcs/inline_symbols.md

 have access to the same SSTs.
 If the set of symbols changes, the writer will need to ensure that a new version of the SST is made available.

-In the case of *expected symbols*--symbols which a writer is likely to reference in a given stream-- SSTs and inline symbols can offer similar benefits.
+In the case of *expected symbols*--symbols which a writer is likely to reference in a given stream--SSTs and inline symbols can offer similar benefits.
 Both allow the writer to avoid writing a Local Symbol Table definition at the beginning of an Ion stream.
 Streams that repeatedly reference the same symbols and systems that reuse symbols across many streams will both benefit more from an SST than from inline symbols if the complexity cost is acceptable.

 In the case of *unexpected symbols*--symbols which a writer did not anticipate referencing but must emit anyway--SSTs offer no benefit.
 Common sources of unexpected symbols might include timestamps,